-We have thrown down the gauntlet to challenge individuals, community groups, schools and businesses to take greater pride in ‘Our Streets’ and join forces to work together to keep them clean.
+We have thrown down the gauntlet to challenge individuals, community groups, schools and businesses to take greater pride in ‘Our Streets’ and join forces to work together to keep them clean and tidy.

-“We face a constant battle to keep our streets clean, and it is a battle that we cannot win without the public’s help.
-That’s why we have issued the ‘Our Streets’ challenge – we want people to take pride in where they live, to think twice before they throw litter on the ground and to take action if they see litter.
+The ‘Our Streets’ challenge asks people to take pride in where they live, to think twice before they throw litter on the ground and to take action if they see litter.

 You can report environmental issues such as broken glass, dog fouling and fly tipping online.

 How to organise a litter pick

 We all have a role to play in keeping our streets free from litter.
 Despite the threat of fines and the harm being done to the environment, some people continue to litter.
 By organising a litter pick in the area where you live, work or study you could make a real difference to your neighbourhood.